 4.)
 Fascinating History

 One of the local men joins us for the bug appetizers.
 Through Deborah’s “bad Chinese” and some basic sign language, we learn he’s the owner of the neighboring museum.
 When he finds out we live in Taiwan, he’s eager to share the history of his village which closely parallels Taiwan’s.

 We promise to return the following day to tour the museum.
 But we don’t.

 5.)
 Tea Heaven

-The following morning we woke up early.
-Sitting on our patio, we soaked up views of the sunrise over the Burma border and life in the village below.
-Mist rose off the lake as someone took an early morning swim.
+The following morning we wake up early.
+Sitting on our patio, we soak up views of the sunrise over the Burma border and life in the village below.
+Mist rises off the lake as someone takes an early morning swim.
 Breathing deeply, sipping tea, feeling very zen!

-Our zen-bubble was burst a short time later when our “mechanic” arrived with his scooter diagnosis.
-“Scooter no good,” he said.
-Our only choice was to deal with the scooter issue in Pai, another larger town about 3 hours away.
+Our zen-bubble is burst a short time later when our “mechanic” arrives with his scooter diagnosis.
+“Scooter no good,” he says.
+Our only choice is to deal with the scooter issue in Pai, another larger town about 3 hours away.

 So, we hire a local guy with a pickup, throw our scooters into the back.
 We hitch a ride to Pai where we can exchange our scooters.

 Sadly, our brief but blissful Ban Rak Thai, Thailand experience is over way too soon.
 But we’ll be back!